Skip to content

 Although Franke always worked as a freelancer after obtaining his doctorate, he made valuable contributions to foundational research.
 As a “private scholar”, the likes of which are rarely found in our scientific community today, he worked theoretically for many years in several specialized fields and published remarkable papers. .
 His ideas based on cybernetics have only recently been confirmed by the latest findings in neurobiology.
 Furthermore, Franke also taught his far-sighted theoretical ideas, and shared his experience as a pioneer of algorithmic art at the University of Munich and at the Academy of Fine Arts in Munich for two decades.

 As early as the mid-fifties, he recognized that the mathematically defined concept of continuity, like symmetry, shares a similar significance in the perception of art.
 As a theoretical physicist fascinated by the principle of interaction in systems, he also engaged early on with inquiries of cybernetics.
 In this respect, he was particularly interested in questions concerning the correlations between perceptual processes and art.
-Franke’s Rationale Kunsttheorie, a contribution to the textbook Kybernetische Ästhetik published in the 1960s, understood perception as the basis of aesthetics and thus, art as a construct intelligible with the aid of information theory.
+Franke’s Rationales Kunstmodell, a contribution to the textbook Kybernetische Ästhetik published in the 1960s, understood perception as the basis of aesthetics and thus, art as a construct intelligible with the aid of information theory.
 He visualized the pattern of effects in a flow chart and traced the aesthetic function of emotions back to a rational, evolutionary basis.
 By means of his multilevel model, he was able to explain the long-term effects of art.
 In addition, he proposed a hypothesis on creativity based on random processes in the brain, which also suggested a model of the dream.
 Here again, Franke, a pioneer of information aesthetics, was a step ahead of his time.
 His ideas based on cybernetics have only recently been confirmed by the latest findings in neurobiology.
 Furthermore, Franke also taught his far-sighted theoretical ideas, and shared his experience as a pioneer of algorithmic art at the University of Munich and at the Academy of Fine Arts in Munich for two decades.

 Bookshelf of Franke’s Science Fiction Publications in his Home Office